vecma-project/VECMA-tutorials/README.md

 # VECMA-tutorials
-Repository containing tutorial materials for the VECMA project, particularly for VECMAtk
+Repository containing tutorial materials for the VECMAtk components